-As an Artist, Arts & Religion Scholar, Christian, and Hispanic who has been vocal about racial issues, I immediately started receiving messages and comments from friends about Shaun King‘s recently tweeted argument that statues of white Jesus should be removed.
+As an Artist, Arts & Religion Scholar, Christian, and Hispanic who has been vocal about racial issues, I immediately started receiving messages and comments from friends about Shaun King‘s tweet that argued statues of white Jesus should be removed.
 Mr. King’s contention is that they are icons of white supremacy.

 I both agree and disagree with King on this subject.

 I would argue that the early white depictions of Jesus were not manifestations of white supremacy.
-Rather, I would argue that they came to be as oppressed religious, and in some cases ethnic, minorities co-opted the visual language of the then-dominant Roman religion.
+Rather, they came into existence as oppressed religious, and in some cases ethnic, minorities co-opted the visual language of the then-dominant Roman religion.
 Early images of Jesus followed one of two trajectories.
-First, there was the adoption of the image of the smooth-shaven Apollo to serve as the image of Christ, and second, was the iconic representation of the bearded philosopher as Christ.
+First, there was the adoption of the image of the smooth-shaven Roman gods or demi-gods (typically Orpheus, a son of Apollo, or Hermes) to serve as the image of Christ.
+The second was the iconic representation of the bearded philosopher as Christ.

-So, while I argue that the origin of the white Jesus is not necessarily a manifestation of white supremacy, I have to acknowledge that these images have been used to support white supremacy.
-Too many Christians see the images of a white Jesus not as a depiction which allows white cultures to better relate to incarnate Deity, but as historical representations.
+So while I argue that the origin of the white Jesus is not necessarily a manifestation of white supremacy, I have to acknowledge that these images have been used to support white supremacy.
+Too many Christians see the images of a white Jesus not as a depiction that allows white cultures to better relate to incarnate Deity, but as historical representations.
 Christ, in American culture, is often assumed to be white.
 He wasn’t.
-Further, there has often been a great deal of push back against the idea of depicting Jesus as another ethnicity, especially Black.
+Further, there has often been a great deal of pushback against the idea of depicting Jesus as any other ethnicity, especially Black.
 In the minds of many, it is heretical to think of Christ as anything other than white.
 It is not heretical.
 It is orthodoxy and it should be encouraged.

 Despite my iconophile status, I cannot help but think of the second commandment: